splunk/splunk-sdk-python/examples/analytics/README.md

 ### AnalyticsTracker

 The `input.py` file defines the "input" side of the Analytics service.
-If you wanted to log some analytics data in your app, you would the `AnalyticsTracker` class defined in this file in order to do so.
+If you wanted to log some analytics data in your app, you would have the `AnalyticsTracker` class defined in this file in order to do so.

 The `AnalyticsTracker` class encapsulates all the information required to log